jurismarches/luqum/README.rst

 (for example to support nested object searches or have particular treatments on some fields), and transform lucene DSL queries to native `ElasticSearch JSON DSL`_

+Thanks to luqum, your users may continue to write queries like:
+`author.last_name:Smith OR author:(age:[25 TO 34] AND first_name:John)`
+and you will be able to leverage ElasticSearch query DSL, and control the precise meaning of each search terms.

 Compatible with Python 3.4+

 Installation